AAAAAAbaAba/JSP-Presentation/README.md

 </p>

 # Quickly deploy
-I prepared install scripts to build and deploy the whole system from source code, if install successfully, open browser and navigate to http://localhost:9902 , you should see the demo.Because all modules are deployed into containers, Docker and Docker-Compose are prerequisites.
+I prepared install scripts to build and deploy the whole system from source code, if install successfully, open browser and navigate to http://localhost:9902 , you should see the demo.
+Because all modules are deployed into containers, Docker and Docker-Compose are prerequisites.
 ## Install in windows
 Make sure you have installed Docker Desktop and Docker-Compose :
 ![install1](doc/install1.png)